dccmarketing/simple-sharing/README.txt

 == Frequently Asked Questions ==

+= How do "turn off" a button or not display a particular button on my site? = Go to the plugin settings and click on the button you'd like to remove.
+Save the settings.

 = Can the buttons appear automatically at the bottom of my posts? = Yes!
 Check which post type you want them to appear on in the plugin settings.
 As of version 1.0.0, it can add them automatically to post and/or pages.
 Other post types will be added in the future.